Penny Palfrey has swum about 70 miles

 A crew of 15, including medical personnel and staff updating Palfrey’s social media pages, are following her in boats and kayaks.

-The crew also employs "shark shields," cables that hang from the boats and kayaks around Palfrey and emit a pulse designed to keep the predators at bay.
+Her crew also employed “shark shields,” cables that hang from the boats and kayaks around Palfrey and emit a pulse designed to keep the predators at bay.

-According to the Facebook posting on Satuday, the devices may have come in handy after Palfrey spotted hammerhead sharks swimming beneath her.
+According to the Facebook posting on Saturday, the devices may have come in handy after Palfrey spotted hammerhead sharks swimming beneath her.

 The sharks, though, “quickly vanished,” according to the posting.